Hagtronics/tinySA-Ultra-Phase-Noise/qsg/quick-start-guide.md

 * For other signals you want to measure, follow the steps above except just *Zoom Into* the signal that you are measuring instead of the 30 MHz calibration signal.
 * Note: In general, it should be noted, when you have spanned in to 2 kHz (as per the step above), and you see that your signal under test is *moving around* either in Frequncy or Ampplitude you will not be able to make a very good phase noise measurement.
-Phase Noise Measurements require that the Signal Under Test be stable.
+Phase Noise Measurements require that the Signal Under Test be stable especially since the Phase Noise App takes many minurtes to complete.
+You can correct for some *slight shift* in the center frequency by checking the *Recenter Center Frequency After Each Sweep* check box on the GUI.